RaccoonGG/FlaskyIPTV_Player/README.md

 - Radio addon uses a two-tier cache (10-minute memory + 24-hour disk) stored at `~/.flasky_radio_cache/`.
 RadioBrowser queries rotate across five geographically distributed API servers with automatic failover.
 Favourites persist at `~/.flasky_radio_cache/radio_favorites.json`.
 - M3U URL proxy (`m3u_proxy_addon.py`) stores up to 50 proxy playlists in an in-memory dict keyed by a 12-char UUID.
 Playlist content is generated dynamically per-request from `request.host` so stream links automatically reflect the correct IP for both localhost and LAN access.
 All state is lost on server restart.
 - Remote control (`remote_addon.py`) has no server-side view of "what's playing" — that state lives entirely in the browser tab running the player.
 It relays over two Server-Sent Event channels, mirroring the `/api/logs` pattern: the browser tab reports state changes, the remote posts commands that get pushed back to a small script injected into the tab (`/api/remote/ui.js`), which calls the same functions the on-screen controls use.
 Registered as its own Flask Blueprint so its CORS headers — needed because the standalone-file mode runs as a different browser origin — don't apply to the rest of the app.
+- Restreaming (`restream_addon.py`) uses one delivery mechanism for every content type: one ffmpeg process per restream, its stdout fanned out to a `queue.Queue` per attached LAN client and delivered through a streaming Flask response — the shared-process design used elsewhere in the app for the same reason (Multi-View's stream dedup, the DVR timeshift path).
+This app's own screen attaches to that same broadcast the same way any other device does — clicking Restream calls the existing `doPlay()` playback function with the restream's own URL, no different from playing any other resolved URL, so there's no separate backend path for "this app's own playback" versus "a LAN device's playback."
+That connection is tagged (`?viewer=main`) so it can be explicitly detached later — switching to a new restream, or to normal playback elsewhere, calls `/api/restream/leave_main` for whatever was previously on-air rather than just letting the old `<video>` source get abandoned client-side.
+That's deliberate: a browser switching a video element's source doesn't reliably or promptly tell the server the old connection is done, and without an explicit signal a stale registration can sit there indefinitely — still counted as "watching," the idle-timeout never triggering because the client list is never empty from the server's point of view.
+The only place live and vod/series genuinely differ is how a finished ffmpeg process is handled: live retries with backoff (the upstream connection dropped, not the broadcast itself ending), while vod/series treats any exit as normal completion and just stops — a movie reaching its own end isn't a failure to recover from, and auto-restarting would silently jump everyone still watching back to the beginning.
+A background thread reaps idle streams (a two-tier grace period: longer before any client has ever attached, shorter after the last one leaves); a SIGTERM handler and, on Linux, `PR_SET_PDEATHSIG` on each ffmpeg child ensure a stopped or killed server doesn't leave orphaned ffmpeg processes behind — see Known Limitations for the one case that isn't covered.

 ---